arun017s/Backup-ForceSub/README.md

 9. `CHANNEL_LINK` : Invite link of the ForceSub Channel

 ### Make sure:
-- Bot is admin in Groups, Backup Channel & ForceSub Channel
+- Bot is admin in Groups & ForceSub Channel
-- Account used to create SESSION is member in group
+- Account used to create SESSION is member in Groups & admin in Backup Channel

 ## Deploy in Heroku
  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)